 Lo and behold, one of the incentives was a Coyote Canyons Sunset Tour from Pink Adventure Tours, the only guide company permitted to use that particular trail in the red rock desert.
 Looking at their current price list, this was over a $400 value for a family of four.

-Even though our time in Sedona was limited, this seemed like a good return on investment for sacrificing a couple hours of our trip.
+Even though our time in Sedona was limited, this seemed like a good return on investment for sacrificing a couple of hours of our trip.

 So, what was the timeshare presentation like?